JalalAl-Tamimi/JalalAl-Tamimi.github.io/README.md

 This repo contains various open source documents used in my own research and/or teaching.
-These are related to [Praat scripts used in my research](https://JalalAl-Tamimi.github.io/research-r-notebooks)
+These are related to Praat scripts and R Notebooks used in my research in addition to R Notebooks used in teaching and in various workshops.

 # Research (Praat scripts)